ConvertibleCo/tswig/README.md

 We strive to make `tswig` as accurate and helpful as possible.
 However, due to the differences between TypeScript and SWC, there may be edge cases where the converter's assumptions don't match the user's intentions.
 If you encounter such cases, we encourage you to provide feedback and contribute to the project.

 You can use the swcOptions parameter to provide additional SWC-specific options and override any settings from the TSConfig conversion.
 This gives you the ultimate control over your SWC configuration.

+### Want to contribute?
+If you want to contribute to the project, please read the [contributing guidelines](./CONTRIBUTING.md).

 ## Future Enhancements